Daimler says has more to do on costs after solid results

 Currency volatility, mainly related to emerging markets including Brazil, sliced 260 million euros from earnings during the quarter.
 Daimler affirmed a forecast for a significant rise in 2014 group core earnings from ongoing operations compared with 2013.

-The company said group earnings before interest and tax (EBIT) from ongoing business rose to 2.46 billion euros ($3.3 billion) from 2.19 billion in the three months to the end of June, beating a 2.38 billion average forecast in a Reuters poll.
+The company said group earnings before interest and tax (EBIT) from ongoing business rose to 2.46 billion euros (1.9 billion pounds) from 2.19 billion in the three months to the end of June, beating a 2.38 billion average forecast in a Reuters poll.

 On a reported basis, second-quarter group EBIT slumped 41 percent to 3.1 billion euros as a year-earlier, one-off gain of 3.2 billion euros from the sale of shares in EADS - now Airbus (AIR.PA) - was not repeated.